 “Its roots are in architecture, but this ingenious review ranges far and wide to challenge the way we see the world,” he explains.

-Leslie is also an advocate, drawing attention to the title’s unique format: square, with a vertical fold.
+Jeremy Leslie from magCulture (opens in new tab) is also an advocate, drawing attention to the title’s unique format: square, with a vertical fold.

 “Real Review deserves praise too for its editorial design and content,” argues Leslie.
 “It examines contemporary life with a spare and intelligent vocabulary that both tests and thrills.
 Content and form that should be at utter variance somehow complement each other perfectly.”